Variants of the Damascus inequality: Case

 We compute

 to find the critical points of $f$.
-Next, we may build up the Sturm's sequence of $-2x(x^4+1)^2f'(x)$, using a computational software\footnote{One may access Maple or the website \url{https://planetcalc.com/7719/}.
-For more information regarding the Sturm's sequence, we refer the readers to \cite{KEA}, chapter 2.}.
+Next, we may build up Sturm's sequence of the function $-2x(x^4+1)^2f'(x)$, using a computational software\footnote{One may access Maple or the website \url{https://planetcalc.com/7719/}.
+For more information regarding Sturm's sequence, we refer the readers to \cite{KEA}.}.
 We demonstrate this below.

 Then we construct the table of signs of this finite sequence in Table \ref{tablesturm}.

 Thus we yield $V(0)-V(+\infty)=5-3=2$.
 This shows that $f'$ has precisely two positive real roots: one root is precisely at $x=1$, another, denoted by $\alpha$, lies in $(4/5, 9/10)$ by the intermediate value theorem.
 Note that \(f(1)=0\) and \(f(4/5), f(\alpha)<0\).
 Hence, since \(f\) is continuous, satisfies \(\lim_{x\to+\infty}f(x)=-\infty\), and $-2x(x^4+1)^2f'(x)$ has a single root after \(\alpha\), we deduce that \(f(x)\leqslant 0\) for all \(x\in[4/5, +\infty)\).